Introducing… Notification System, the ultimate way to create dynamic and custom notifications for your experiences!

 How it works:

-The ModuleScript has four types of notifications by default: Success, Info, Warn, and Alert.
+The ModuleScript has five types of notifications by default: Success, Info, Warn, Alert, and Default.

 The difference between the types is the background color, starting background transparency, and the imageId associated with the type.